JanssenProject/jans/docs/admin/developer/agama/faq.md

 We plan to offer a debugger in the future.
 In the meantime, you can do `printf`-like debugging using the `Log` instruction.
 See [Agama logging](./logging.md).

+## About Agama engine

+### Does it support AJAX?

+If you require a flow with no page refreshes, it could be implemented using AJAX calls as long as they align to the POST-REDIRECT-GET pattern, where a form is submitted, and as response a 302/303 HTTP redirection is obtained.
+Your Javascript code must also render UI elements in accordance with the data obtained by following the redirect (GET).
+Also, care must be taken in order to process server errors, timeouts, etc. In general, this requires a considerable amount of effort.

+If you require AJAX to consume a resource (service) residing in the same domain of your server, there is no restriction - the engine is not involved.
+Interaction with external domains may require to setup CORS configuration appropriately in the authentication server.

+### I want/need to understand the internals, where to start?

+The quick start guide is a must, followed by [Hello world flow for project maintainers](./hello-world-maintainer.md).
+In the end a complete sweep over all the docs is needed.

 ## Miscellaneous

 ### Does flow execution times out?

 Yes.
 The maximum amount of time an end-user can take to fully complete a flow is driven by the configuration of the authentication server and can be constrained even more in the flow itself.
 Read about timeouts [here](./flows-lifecycle.md#timeouts).

+### How to prevent launching a flow directly from the browser?

+Disable the flow.
+It will still be callable from other flows.

 ### Why are the contents of a list or map logged partially?

 This is to avoid traversing big structures fully.
 You can increase the value of `maxItemsLoggedInCollections` in the [engine configuration](./engine-config.md).

-## How to add two numbers or compare numeric values in Agama?
+### How to add two numbers or compare numeric values in Agama?

 Agama only provides operators for boolean comparison in conditional statements.
 The structure of an authentication flow will rarely have to deal with computations/comparisons of numbers, strings, etc. In case this is needed, developers have to resort to Java.

-## How to concatenate strings in Agama?
+### How to concatenate strings in Agama?

 See the previous answer.
 A two-lines solution could be: